olywoolsey/Notes/Semester3/COMP2211-OperatingSystems/Processor Systems.md

+# Processor Systems
 #COMP2211
 ## Main Terms
 - CPU: The hardware that executes instructions.
 - Process: A physical chip that contains one or more CPUs
 - Core: The basic computation unit of the CPU.
-- Multicore: Including multiple computing cores on the same CPU.
+- Multi-core: Including multiple computing cores on the same CPU.
 - Multiprocessor: Including multiple processors
 ## Single-Processor Systems
 - Single processor containing one CPU with a single processing core - many years ago.